 Intrigued with the creative potential and the physical challenges of making pottery, I started my career in pottery with intensive workshops, including a four-year apprenticeship.
 I found expert direction, inspiration, and an enduring love for the process of making pots in these workshops.

-I finished my apprenticeship in 1979, and I began participating in juried arts and craft fairs in Oregon, California, Washington, Arizona, and Nevada.
+I finished my 4 year apprenticeship in 1979, and began participating in juried arts and craft fairs in Oregon, California, Washington, Arizona, and Nevada.
 My wife and I enjoyed the travel and soon had an annual route doing eight to ten fairs a year, along with some wholesale accounts at a few select galleries.
-We enjoyed consistent success with fairs for over 25 years and still have standing invitations to return to many as a “Hall of Fame” exhibitor.
+We enjoyed consistent success with art fairs for over 25 years and still have standing invitations to return to many as a “Hall of Fame” exhibitor.

 With the help of my former apprentice, Jon Winter, I rebuilt my Olsen 24 kiln that had been in use for 35 years and had over 1000 firings and more than 140 tons of clay pass through it.
-It is revitalizing to return to one’s roots and rebuild with almost four decades of pottery-making experience!
-It would be nice to have another 38 years to see if I could wear the kiln out again!
+It is revitalizing to return to one’s roots and rebuild with over four decades of pottery-making experience!
+It would be nice to have another 35 years to see if I could wear the kiln out again!

 Several years ago I started doing two-day seminars featuring demonstrations, presentations, and conversations about living and working as a potter.
 It is something I find very enjoyable and I am always looking for teaching opportunities of this sort.
 Contact me if you are interested in discussing a workshop!